A teacher's guide to school visits

 What should we do when we arrive?

-As far as possible, all education groups who have booked ahead are met by one of our friendly Education Team, to help orientate you and set you up for the day.
+All education groups will be met by one of our friendly Education Team, to help orientate you and set you up for the day.

 Is Eden suitable for pupils with special educational needs?